JBA TIBOR Reform

 [March 2021] (Announcement of the expected timing of Euroyen TIBOR discontinuation, if implemented)

-○ Based on a statement issued by the regulator of LIBOR regarding future permanent cessation or loss of representative of LIBOR, JBATA announced that the expected timing of discontinuing Euroyen TIBOR, if implemented, would be at the end of December 2024.
-It also announced that it would take actions to discuss on fallback issues.
+○ Based on a statement issued by the regulator of LIBOR regarding the future permanent cessation or loss of representativeness of LIBOR, JBATA announced that the expected timing of discontinuing Euroyen TIBOR, if implemented, would be at the end of December 2024.
+It also announced that it would take actions to discuss fallback issues.

 [August 2022] (Public Consultation on fallback issues for JBA TIBOR)